 Is purchasing a vehicle difficult and stressful for you?
 It’s mainly because salespeople try to earn as much cash as possible for themselves.
 This is the reason why you must not think that the car salesman is your friend.
 Keep reading this article for advice.

 Before you start shopping for a new car, decide on what you need.
 What is your budget?
 How many do you need the car to seat?
-You will need to know the gas milage that is acceptable for your budget.
+You will need to know the gas mileage that is acceptable for your budget.
 Two doors or four?
-List all your wants, and take it with you so that you never forget them.
+List all your wants, and take them with you so that you never forget them.

 Know what you need in your vehicle before you go to the lot.
 Do research online before you shop to find out what type of vehicle is best suited for your family and budget.
 Additionally, have an idea of what kind of price you want to pay.

-Take another person car shopping with you.
+Take another person’s car shopping with you.
 They can listen, see and even help you figure out problems.
-You could take your buddy, a family member or a spouse.
+You could take your buddy, a family member, or a spouse.

 If you are the type of person who can’t resist the pressure of buying a car, then don’t go shopping by yourself.
 Try bringing a relative or friend to ask important questions and negotiate offers.
 Let the adviser know what you need in order to budget prior to going to a lot.

-Get the cost on the car in stone before you discuss trade-ins, or any other monetary exchanges.
+Get the cost of the car in stone before you discuss trade-ins or any other monetary exchanges.
 These are costs that should be taken off of the final price of the car.
 Your better option is to agree on a price, then focus on the “extras.”